HugoLi0213/hk-mtr-lrt-vue/public/blog-content.md

 ### **Why Traditional Timetable Format Works Best**

-HK Railway uses a **traditional timetable view design** that Hong Kong residents and visitors are already familiar with from station displays and printed schedules.
+HKMTRVUE uses a **traditional timetable view design** that Hong Kong residents and visitors are already familiar with from station displays and printed schedules.

 **Design Benefits:**
 - **Familiar Layout**: Matches the timetable format used in MTR and LRT stations